 A Bright Idea

 These pocketbooks are made for ideas great and small.
-Their stylish covers are made from recycled coffee cups and the pages are 100% recycled too.
+Their stylish covers are made from recycled corn fibre and the pages are 100% recycled too.
 Every purchase also supports global education projects getting children back in to school around the world.
 Available in blue, green, pink or cream.
-Ideas Pocketbook with Recycled Coffee Cup Cover, £4.99
+Ideas Pocketbook, £4.99

 For Zero-Waste Eco-Warriors

 Finding zero-waste gifts for your favourite eco-warrior can test the imagination.
 Check out these ideas for inspiration.

 Why not give your favourite zero waster a reusable Jerry water bottle?
 They keep your water cool for 24 hours, drinks hot for 12 hours, and have a strong handle which is great to grab or attach to your bag.
 Jerry is a not-for-profit selling eco-friendly stainless steel water bottles that fund clean water projects in India and Tanzania.
 Jerry bottle, from £18

 Organic Soap with Social Impact

 ARTHOUSE Unlimited creates colourful, striking and fun recycled cards, bags and bath and beauty products.
 Their products are made from sustainable materials and feature gorgeous, high-contrast designs.
 All the artists live with complex epilepsy and learning disabilities.
 100% of the revenue ARTHOUSE Unlimited raises through their products goes back into the charity: they aim to challenge perceptions and create better acceptance and inclusion for all people living with disabilities.

 This luxurious triple-milled organic soap has a beautiful lavender and citrus fragrance.
 It's made in the UK from organic and vegan-friendly ingredients.
 Presented in embellished recyclable packaging featuring a collaborative design celebrating the underwater world.
 Lavender & Citrus Organic Tubular Soap, £6.75